Samuel Rodriguez: Board memberships

 Rodriquez is a member of the board of trustees of Oral Roberts University and part of the Global Council of evangelist group Empowered21.

 Israel advocacy

 Rodriguez advocates for the rights and protection of the state of Israel.
 He has been recognized by the Israel Allies Foundation as one of Israel's Top 50 Christian Allies in 2020 and 2022.
-In 2024, he received the Jerusalem Award from the Friends of Zion Museum for his advocacy.

 Rodriguez's work has been featured in the Jerusalem Post and has been covered by The Times of Israel.
 He has used his platform as the President of the National Hispanic Christian Leadership Conference (NHCLC) to encourage support for Israel among Christians.

 Rodriguez signed the Bonhoeffer Declaration, a commitment to "combat antisemitism in our communities, nation, and the world".

 These efforts have established him as one of the top Latino Christian Zionists in the world according to Marie Arana in her book Latino Land.

 Recognition

 In 2009, CNN featured Rodriguez in their Latinos in America broadcast special, identifying him as one of the most influential Evangelical leaders in the Latino community.

 Presented by the Congress of Racial Equality in 2011, Rodriguez was awarded the Martin Luther King Jr. Leadership Award.

 In 2013, Rodriguez received a nomination for Time Magazine's "Top 100 Most Influential People."
 Additionally, in 2013, TIME featured him in their cover story titled “The Latino Reformation.”

 Rodriguez has been a part of the Martin Luther King, Jr. Commemorative Service four times in 2010, 2011, 2013, and 2021.

 In 2015, Latino Leaders Magazine included him on their "101 Most Influential Leaders" list as the first evangelical leader to make the list.
 The Wall St. Journal has called Rodriguez one of the top 12 Latino leaders.
 Rodriguez was also included in Charisma Magazine's "40 People Who Radically Changed Our World" series.
 He has received honorary doctorates from William Jessup University, Northwest University and Baptist University of the Americas.
 Rodriguez regularly comments for publications and media outlets such as CNN, Fox News, PBS, Telemundo, NBC and others.

 In 2015, Rodriguez and his wife, Eva, received The Rosa Parks Courage Award for their civil rights work from the Southern Youth Leadership Development Institute (SYLDI) and the Montgomery Improvement Association (MIA).
 The award was granted in commemoration of the 60th anniversary of the Montgomery Bus Boycott.